Product: Roster Server

 Examples of notices are a class having no students, teachers or students having no classes, and courses having no classes.

 The entire list of error details can be exported as a CSV by clicking the Download Error Reports button under Error Details.

 Aside from errors, you can also see each action that was done for each CSV.
-To switch to the Action Details view, click the Show Actions button.
+To switch to the Action Details view, click the Toggle under the ERROR/ACTION DETAILS.